mirfan899/sppas/sppas/doc/SPPAS-for-dummies.md

     - save (UTF-8 encoding)

-* In the phonetization output, by convention, spaces separate words, dots separate phones and pipes separate phonetic variants of a word.
+* In the phonetization output, by convention, spaces separate words, minus separate phones and pipes separate phonetic variants of a word.
 Example:

     - input: `the flight`
-    - output: `dh.ax|dh.ah|dh.iy f.l.ay.t`
+    - output: `dh-ax|dh-ah|dh-iy f-l-ay-t`

 * If a word is missing of the dictionary, SPPAS generates a pronunciation.